-Thank you for getting involved in the SIR Mentor Match program!
+Thank you for getting involved with our SIR Mentor Match platform!
 Mentoring is a specialized form of teaching.
 It takes practical knowledge, but also willingness to share some of your time, personal experiences, and judgment.
 Although it is the mentee who should take the initiative in the mentoring relationship, it’s important for mentors to co-create it as an active participant.
 Here are some guidelines that can help.

 Identify Your Motivations (Ask yourself...)

 - Why do I want to be a mentor?